 - Please bring your letter of invitation from the Department of Home Affairs to assist with registration.

-What happens on the night?
+What happens during the Ceremony?

 You must arrive at the allocate time to ensure your name is marked off and you will be given your allocated row and seat number (e.g. Row 3 Seat 8).
 It is important that you remain seated in the allocated row and seat number until after the presentation of certificates.